-These collectors had contacted to me after my publication "Presculpture and prehistorical sculpture" of 1982, in how much they never had informations or skills by the "academic researchers" of their countries.
+These collectors had contacted me after my publication "Presculpture and Prehistorical sculpture" of 1982, in how much they had never succeeded to have information or appraisals from the "academic researchers" of their countries.

-After Juritzky, the "private researchers" who have produced important publications on the art of the lower Paleolithic, are O. Menghin (1961, 1963), A. Rust, G. Steffens (1962), W. Matthes (1963, 1964, 1965, 1966), P. Gaietto (1968, 1974, 1982, 1984, 2000, 2001, 2002), L.Filingeri (1984, 2002) (Fig.4).
+After Juritzky, the "private researchers" who have produced important publications about the art of the lower Paleolithic, are O. Menghin (1961, 1963), A. Rust, G. Steffens (1962), W. Matthes (1963, 1964, 1965, 1966), P. Gaietto (1968, 1974, 1982, 1984, 2000, 2001, 2002), L.Filingeri (1984, 2002) (Fig.4).

 - drawings and photographies of the sculptures, apt to being interpreted well,

-- sizes of the sculptures,
+- size of the sculptures,

 - finding place,

-- description of the subject represented in exhausting way,
+- description of the subject represented exhaustively,

-Juritzky placed his sculptures in a museum in Holland; Matthes founded a museum in Germany (near the University); Gaietto founded a museum in Italy (near a Cultural Center); there was much prominence on the press, remarkable affluence of visitors, absence of representatives of official science.
+Juritzky placed his sculptures in a museum in Holland; Matthes founded a museum in Germany (near the University); Gaietto founded a museum in Italy (near a Cultural Center); there was much prominence on the press, remarkable affluence of visitors, but absence of representatives of official science.

-THE FOURTH PHASE OF THE SEARCH
+THE FOURTH PHASE OF THE RESEARCH

 TYPOLOGY AND CHRONOLOGY